 The Commonwealth’s Risk Management Plan covers loss or damage of personal property only if the faculty/staff person’s position description requires the use of specific personal items as a condition of employment.
-In this case, the insurance claim will be processed in the same manner as that for university property.
+In this case, the insurance claim will be processed in the same manner as that for university-owned property.

 TIPS: Keeping items safe on campus